 Shipping is the final warehouse process and the start of the journey of goods from the warehouse to the customer.
 Shipping is considered successful only if the right order is sorted and loaded, is dispatched to the right customer, travels through the right transit mode, and is delivered safely and on time.

 Previous processes, such as ordering, putaway, picking, and packing, are also vital to the success of shipping because they greatly affect whether the order is fulfilled accurately and safely.

 The warehouse industry is growing in response to developments such as the rise of e-commerce, globalization, and the trend of outsourcing warehouse services.
-These major changes in the market are opportunities waiting for you to exploit by taking swift actions to optimize your warehouse processes.
+These major changes in the market are opportunities waiting for you to exploit by taking swift actions to optimize your warehouse processes with warehouse management software.
 Hopefully, this article has helped you understand the objective of each process and helped in providing tips for optimization.